alchemy-fr/RabbitMQ-Management-API-Client/docs/source/index.rst

 Basic Usage
 -----------

-Here is a simple way to instantiate the APIClient :
+Here is a simple way to instantiate the APIClient an retrieve a queue :

 .. code-block:: php